imbforge/NGSpipe2go/README.md

     screen
     module load bpipe/0.9.9.8.slurm

-Start running the pipeline of choice, e.g.
+Start running the relevant pipeline.
+For the normal STARR-seq pipeline:

-    bpipe run rnaseq.pipeline.groovy rawdata/*.fastq.gz
+    bpipe run starrseq.pipeline.groovy rawdata/*.fastq.gz

-or
+For the CapSTARR-seq pipeline:

-    bpipe run chipseq.pipeline.groovy rawdata/*.fastq.gz
+    bpipe run capstarrseq.pipeline.groovy rawdata/*.fastq.gz

 ## Compile a project report ##

 The results of the pipeline modules will be saved in the *./results* folder.
-The final report Rmd-file is stored in the *./reports* folder and can be edited or customised using a text editor before converting into a HTML report using knitr
+The final report Rmd-file is stored in the *./reports* folder and can be edited or customised using a text editor before converting into a HTML report using knitr.

-    R usage:
+R usage: normal STARR-seq pipeline

-    rmarkdown::render("DEreport.Rmd")
+    rmarkdown::render("STARRreport.Rmd")

-    or
+or CapSTARR-seq pipeline

-    rmarkdown::render("ChIPreport.Rmd")
+    rmarkdown::render("CapSTARRreport.Rmd")